kkwong44/cappadocia-tours/README.md

 The target audients will be the tourists travelling to the Cappadocia region and wish to go on guided tours around the region.

-For the initial phase of this project, the tours are only available for the 2022 season, 3 are available and only 12 images in the gallery.
+For the initial phase of this project, the tours are only available for the 2022 season, 3 tours are available and only 12 images in the gallery.

 ### Business Goals
 * To make an online present